-As the process moves forward, NTMWD will continually communicate and coordinate with the neighboring cities of McKinney, Princeton and New Hope.
-We are committed to keeping these cities, and citizens informed through permitting, design and construction phases.
+As the process moves forward, NTMWD will communicate and coordinate with the neighboring cities of McKinney, Princeton and New Hope.
+We are committed to keeping these cities informed through the construction and operation phases.

 Frequently Asked Questions